smartinsider/zijacoin/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build zijacoind(headless client) for OSX.
+This guide will show you how to build zijad (headless client) for OSX.

 Notes
 -----

-* Tested on OS X 10.6 through 10.9 on 64-bit Intel processors only.
+* Tested on OS X 10.7 through 10.10 on 64-bit Intel processors only.
-Older OSX releases or 32-bit processors are no longer supported.

 * All of the commands should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities`.